Visit of the Venetian artisans

 The fabrics of Mariano Fortuny and the Giudecca island

 Mariano Fortuny was a multifaceted artist: painter, photographer and famous creator of fabrics and avant-garde clothes appreciated by noblewomen and actresses.
-The artist began to decorate by hand his fabrics in the palace Pesaro degli Orfei and then moved the activity in the factory on the island of Giudecca, where it is still located.
-During this visit you will admire the Fortuny fabrics still produced today with the original designs of Mariano Fortuny, the hidden surprising garden of the palace and learn the story of this Spanish artist who loved Venice and to which he bequeathed his house-palace.
-The visit will also be an opportunity to discover the island of Giudecca with its architecture, the Mulino Stucky and art galleries as well as Venetian crafts.
+The artist began to decorate by hand his fabrics in the palace Pesaro degli Orfei and then moved the activity to the factory on the island of Giudecca, where it is still located.
+During this visit to the Fortuny Atelier you will admire the Fortuny fabrics still produced today with the original designs made by Mariano Fortuny, the hidden surprising garden of the palace and learn the history of this Spanish artist who loved Venice and to which he left his private palace (Palazzo Fortuny).
+The visit of the Fortuny Atelier will also be an opportunity to discover the island of Giudecca with its ancient and modern architectures, the Mulino Stucky, some art galleries as well as the Venetian artisans.

 Duration from 2 to 4 hours.
 You can reach the island by vaporetto or water-taxi.

 Building a gondola – guided tour to a gondola boatyard

 The gondola and the gondoliers are a part of the history of Venice.